Skip to content

 Add dependencies

-Annotate the Script class with:
+Annotate the Script class:

 import dev.jeka.core.tool.JkDep;